UTA is set to compete at SBC Championships Friday through Sunday

 Sauerhage began his collegiate athletic career at LSU, where he placed sixth in the Southeastern Conference in the 1000-yard and indoor mile distances.
 He also ran a personal-best time of 3:45.36 in the 1500 meters.

 In 1982, he transferred to UT Arlington.
 As a member of the UTA track and field team, Sauerhage won the SLC title in the mile and was a member of the school record-holding 6000-meter relay team.
-He ranks second in UTA history in the 1500 meters in both indoor and outdoor with times of 3:51.50 and 3:49.35, respectively.
+He ranks among the top five in UTA history in the 1500 meters in both indoor and outdoor with times of 3:51.50 and 3:49.35, respectively.

 As a prep, Sauerhage was a six-time state qualifier for Arlington High School, won the Class 5A state title in the mile run in 1979 and ran a personal-best 4:10.6 in the mile.